sachin-sinha/BangDB/README.md

 	* IE (Information Extraction)
 	* DL (Deep Learning - with Enterprise Edition only)

+* Graph
+	* Create Graph within BangDB (it's just a table) and store nodes and/or triples (sub-rel-obj)
+	* Use Cypher to run query ( little modified version of Cypher for better efficiency, support and speed )
+	* Create ontologies and query ( using absolute or probabilistic methods (IE - information extraction))

 The db and other components are written in C/C++ and has following core features to achieve very high performance, efficiency and robustness for scale;